zhanzheng8585/Remote-Build-Server/Remote Build Server for C#/Readme.txt

  *   6.If you want to kill process, just click "kill process".
  *
  *   if you want to add test library into existing BuildRequest,
- *   choose several xml files and click ¡°Add library" *
+ *   choose several XML files and click "Add library" *
  *   Sometimes, you may need to wait a moment for step 2 and 6.
  *